SK-EID/smart-id-java-client/MIGRATION_GUIDE.md

 ### Moving to V3 signing flow without DigiDoc4j library

 NB!
 Without DigiDoc4j library integrator has to provide implementation for creating signed container.
-Smart-id-java-client only provides mean to validate that signature response has required fields and returned signature value is valid.
+Smart-id-java-client only provides means to validate that signature response has required fields and returned signature value is valid.

 1. Replace certificate choice builder with`CertificateByDocumentNumberRequestBuilder`.
 SmartID client `ee.sk.smartid.SmartIdClient` provides method `createCertificateByDocumentNumber()` for easier access.
 Call build method `.getCertificateByDocumentNumber()` to get the certificate.
 Checkout example [here](README.md#example-of-querying-certificate-by-document-number).
 2. Use `SignableData` to create digested value for signing.